 - Dilnot, C. & Boliver, V. (2017).
 Admission to medicine and law at Russell Group universities: the impact of A-level subject choice.
 In Widening Participation in Higher Education: Towards a reflexive approach to research and evaluation.
 Hayton, A. & Stevenson, J. Trentham Books.

 - Boliver, V. (2017).
 Ethnic inequalities in admission to elite universities.
 In Race and Higher Education.
 Arday, J. & Mirza, H.S.
 Palgrave MacMillan.

 - Boliver, V., Gorard, S. & Siddiqui, N. (2017).
 How can we widen participation in higher education?
 The promise of contextualised admissions.
 In The University as a Critical Institution?.
 Eggins, H. & Deem, R. Rotterdam: Sense Publishers.

 - Boliver, V. & Sullivan, A. (2016).
 Getting up and staying up: understanding social mobility over three generations in Britain.
-In Social Mobility for the 21st Century: Everyone a Winner?
-Being and Becoming Socially Mobile.
+In Social Mobility for the 21st Century: Everyone a Winner?.
 Lawler, S. & Payne, G. Routledge.

 - Waters, M., Heath, A., Tran, V.C & Boliver, V. (2013).
 Second generation attainment and inequality: primary and secondary effects on educational outcomes in Britain and the US.
 In The Children of Immigrants at School: A Comparative Look at Integration in the United States and Western Europe.
 Alba, R. & Holdaway, J. New York University Press.

 - Boliver, V. (2017).
 Review of Natasha K. Warikoo (2016) The Diversity Bargain: And other dilemmas of race, admissions, and meritocracy at elite universities.
 Sociology